 - With the mixer on low speed, add half of the flour mixture to the butter mixture.
 Add the buttermilk and beat on low until the mixture just begins to come together.
 Add the remaining flour mixture and beat until the mixture is almost entirely incorporated.
 Remove the bowl from the mixer and finish blending the ingredients with a spatula.
 Fold in the pecans.

 - Divide the batter between the cake pans.
-Bake for 30 minutes on alternating racks, switching the cakes halfway through baking.
+Bake for 25-30 minutes on alternating racks, switching the cakes halfway through baking.
+The baking time will vary depending on your pan size.
 When a cake tester inserted in the center comes out clean, remove the cake from the oven.
 Let cakes rest in the pan for 20 minutes before inverting onto a wire rack to cool completely before frosting.

 - To make the Brown Butter Frosting: in a medium saucepan over medium heat melt butter until browned in color and nutty in fragrance.
 Pour browned butter into a small bowl to cool.
 The browned bits will add color and character to the frosting.